itmat/BEERS2/doc/installation.rst

     2ffa4652a19ab01436408c1da1314398  results/S2_unidentified_L1.sam
     d1124ed6d0149d977e52aafd862a0f6a  results/S2_unidentified_L2.sam

-The `--jobs 1` option sets to run this on a single-core locally.
+The :code:`--jobs 1` option sets to run this on a single-core locally.
-Increasing this number will allow Snakemake to run multiple processes simultaneously on the machine your execute the `run_beers` command from.
+Increasing this number will allow Snakemake to run multiple processes simultaneously on the machine your execute the :code:`run_beers` command from.